 3. Pull Down to Expand Apps :

-On the app page of Blloc Ratio Launcher, you get 2 Drawers which you can tap and expand individually but we are mostly used to the swipe up from bottom action on most of our devices.
+On the app page of Blloc Ratio Launcher, you get 2 Drawers that you can tap and expand individually but we are mostly used to the swipe up from bottom action on most of our devices.
 Sadly there is no swipe up to show menu gesture inside Blloc Launcher but we do have a gesture to open drawers at once.